tkrause/Observium-Agent/README.md

 # Observium-Agent
 This is an install script for both the Enterprise and Community Editions which will setup the Observium Agent with the provided configuration.
-Note that this script currently only works for Debian/Ubuntu based systems.
+Note that this script currently only works for Debian/Ubuntu and Redhat based systems.

 ### Installation
 To run the script from GitHub create file in your current directory named agent.conf.sh with executable permissions.